14 Best Top Tourist Attractions in Japan

 One of the garden’s highlights is the Kotoji-toro Lantern and the two-legged Uchihachi-tei Teahouse, which stand by the edge of a pond.
 These iconic structures are often depicted in photographs and paintings, showcasing the timeless beauty of Kenrokuen.

 Kenrokuen Garden’s charm lies in its seasonal transformations.
 Each season brings its unique beauty, providing visitors with new experiences and visual delights.
 In spring, cherry blossoms paint the garden in delicate shades of pink, while in autumn, the vibrant colors of maple trees create a stunning tapestry of reds, oranges, and yellows.
-Even in winter, the garden’s landscapes take on a serene and tranquil ambiance, especially when the trees are covered in snow.
+Even in winter, the garden’s landscapes take on a serene ambiance, especially when the trees are covered in snow.

 The garden also features several teahouses where visitors can partake in the traditional Japanese tea ceremony and enjoy a moment of tranquility while appreciating the beauty of their surroundings.
 These teahouses offer a glimpse into the refined culture and aesthetics of Japan.